 The American Numismatic Association’s (ANA) 2016 National Money Show in Dallas is just around the corner.
 The convention will take place March 3-5 in Hall A of the Kay Bailey Hutchison Convention Center at 650 S. Griffin Street.
 The three-day show will feature more than 500 numismatic dealers with extensive inventories; a free appraisal area; […]

-Classic example of a decadrachm with Euainetos-signed dies. by Josh Illingworth, NGC Ancients ……… NGC Ancients examines the series of silver decadrachms struck at Syracuse (Sicily) in the fifth to fourth centuries B.C.
-During the time of Dionysius I (c.405-367 BC), a beautiful series of large silver coins were introduced at Syracuse, the chief city of […]
+Classic example of a decadrachm with Euainetos-signed dies.
+By Josh Illingworth, NGC Ancients ……… NGC Ancients examines the series of silver decadrachms struck at Syracuse (Sicily) in the fifth to fourth centuries BCE During the time of Dionysius I (c.
+405-367 BCE), a beautiful series of large silver coins were introduced at Syracuse, the chief […]

 CoinWeek Ancient Coin Series by Mike Markowitz….
 COMPARED TO COINS, POSTAGE STAMPS are a very modern invention.
 The first British stamp, the “Penny Black”, dates from 1840; the first American stamps appeared seven years later.
 Like coins, postage stamps have long attracted the passion of collectors, including King Farouk of Egypt, Franklin D. Roosevelt, and […]